Frequency-redshift relation of the Cosmic Microwave Background: Introduction

-The thermodynamics underlying the CMB -- in its spectral bulk representing a quantum gas of photons -- or the thermodynamics of a dense gas of absorber-emitter particles, thermalising via electromagnetic waves facilitated by electronic transitions, may be richer than they appear such that the two situations need to be distinguished.
-That is, the conventional $T$-$z$ relation may not hold universally but, depending on how the above two extreme situations are mixed, is modified as $T(z)/T(z=0)=f(z)$ where the function $f(z)$ is specific to the generalising theory.
-Thermodynamics then immediately implies that also the $\nu$-$z$ relation is of the form $\nu(z)/\nu(z=0)=f(z)$.
-Such is the case, for example, if the thermal photons (and low-frequency waves) of the CMB are identified with the Cartan modes of a single SU(2) Yang-Mills theory in the deconfining phase \cite{Hofmann:2016cqh,Hahn:2017yei}.
+The thermodynamics underlying the CMB {and} the thermodynamics of a dense gas of absorber--emitter particles may be richer than they appear, such that the two situations need to be distinguished.
+While the CMB can be represented by a photon gas within its bulk, absorber--emitter particles thermalise via electromagnetic waves whose emissions and absorptions are enabled by electronic transitions.
+Therefore, the conventional $T$-$z$ relation may not hold universally but, depending on how the above two extreme situations are mixed, is modified as $T(z)/T(z=0)=f(z)$, where the function $f(z)$ is specific to the generalising theory.
+Thermodynamics then immediately implies that also the $\nu$-$z$ relation is also of the form $\nu(z)/\nu(z=0)=f(z)$.
+Such is the case, for example, if the thermal photons (and low-frequency waves) of the CMB are identified with the Cartan modes of a single thermal SU(2) Yang--Mills theory, SU(2)$_{\rm CMB}$, in the deconfining phase \citep{Hofmann:2016cqh,Hahn:2017yei}.
 These modes interact only feebly within a small range of low temperatures and frequencies with the two off-Cartan quasiparticle vector modes.
-The fact that all gauge modes, massless and massive, are excitations of one and the same thermal ground state adds additional $T$ dependent energy density to that of thermal fluctuations: The ground state energy density rises linearly in $T$ in contrast to the rapidly attained Stefan-Boltzmann law $\propto T^4$ associated with thermal fluctuations \cite{Hofmann:2016cqh}.\\
+The fact that all gauge modes, massless and massive, are excitations of one and the same thermal ground-state adds additional $T$ dependent energy density to that of thermal fluctuations: the ground-state energy density rises linearly in $T$ in contrast to the rapidly attained Stefan-Boltzmann law $\propto T^4$ associated with thermal fluctuations \citep{Hofmann:2016cqh}.